-In Uttar Pradesh, our ally Vatsalya launched a signature campaign and organised a meeting with media professionals to raise awareness about the proposed changes.
+In Uttar Pradesh, our ally Vatsalya launched a signature initiative and organised a meeting with visual platform professionals to raise awareness about the proposed changes.

-In Bhopal in December 2016, a consultation was held on the implications of the proposed amendments for the issue of sex selective abortion and female foeticide, The plan of action formulated included meeting with MPs and government officials; data collection under the Right to Information Act, 2005 (RTI Act) and through media advocacy; and regular follow-ups for the effective implementation of the PCPNDT Act.
+In Bhopal in December 2016, a consultation was held on the implications of the proposed amendments for the issue of sex selective abortion and female foeticide, The plan of action formulated included meeting with MPs and government officials; data collection under the Right to Information Act, 2005 (RTI Act) and through visual platform; and regular follow-ups for the effective implementation of the PCPNDT Act.